Role: Senior Product Designer

 As highlighted on the graph bellow trivago offers 2 phases in terms of deal comparison:

-Both stages had issues in regards to providing a meaningful exposure of inventory and reflecting user's mental model.
-Although the target user group was price sensitive the benefits were expanded to all types of travellers.
+Both stages had issues in regards to providing a meaningful exposure of inventory and reflecting the user's mental model.
+Although the target user group was price sensitive the benefits were expanded to all types of travelers.

-One of the first and most impactful task was to define a system for deal and special rates flagging.
+One of the first and most impactful tasks was to define a system for the deal and special rates flagging.